yyaadet/AIGC/README.md

 An Web UI with intelligent prompts of Stable Diffusion with Core ML on Apple Silicon and CUDA and CPU

-**Hot: We have support cuda and cpu, not only Apple Silicon M1 and M2 etc.**
+**Notice: We have support cuda and cpu, not only Apple Silicon M1 and M2 etc.**

 # Get start